TurkuNLP/Turku-neural-parser-pipeline/docs/docker.md

 <div class="alert" markdown="1">
+##Docker on OSX

-**Docker on OSX** is configured with a default tight memory limit which needs to be increased.
+Docker on OSX is configured with a default tight memory limit which needs to be increased.
 Reaching this limit manifests itself by the Docker container hanging indefinitely.
 See <a href="https://github.com/TurkuNLP/Turku-neural-parser-pipeline/issues/15">issue #15</a>.
 </div>

 # One-shot parser images